guardian/devx-logs/README.md

 # devx-logs

-A prototype tool to help forward logs of a Systemd Unit to Kinesis.
+A tool to help forward logs of a Systemd Unit to Kinesis.
 The output is a [Fluentbit](https://docs.fluentbit.io/manual/) config written to `/etc/td-agent-bit/td-agent-bit.conf`.
 Use the `dry-run` flag to write to stdout instead.